The Raincoats (Seinfeld)

 "The Raincoats" is a two-part episode of the American sitcom Seinfeld.
 It is the 82nd and 83rd episode of the show, and the 18th and 19th episodes of the fifth season.
-The episode was first shown on NBC on April 28, 1994, and garnered an Emmy nomination for Outstanding Guest Actor in a Comedy Series for Judge Reinhold.
+The episode was first shown on NBC on April 28, 1994, and garnered a Primetime Emmy Award nomination for Outstanding Guest Actor in a Comedy Series for Judge Reinhold.

-The episode was written by Tom Gammill, Max Pross, Larry David, and Jerry Seinfeld and directed by Tom Cherones.
-The episode's storylines include George trying to weasel his way out of a commitment to the Big Brother program, Elaine's discomfort with her boyfriend's friendliness, Morty scheming to sell boxes of raincoats he designed before he and Helen go on vacation, and Jerry and his girlfriend being caught making out at a theatrical showing of Schindler's List.
+The episode was written by Tom Gammill, Max Pross, Larry David and Jerry Seinfeld, and directed by Tom Cherones.
+In this episode, Morty partners with Kramer to sell off some vintage raincoats with only days before he and Helen leave for Paris; Elaine's boyfriend devotes himself to Morty and Helen; George tries to get out of mentoring for Big Brother, and sells his father's old clothes behind his back; and Jerry and his girlfriend cannot resist making out during the film Schindler's List (1993).